phoenix-rtos/phoenix-rtos-doc/kernel/hal/index.md

 ## Context switching

 Context switching is the most exciting part of HAL.
-In Phoenix-RTOS is assumed the context switching is based on thread kernel stack switching.
+In Feniks-RTOS is assumed the context switching is based on thread kernel stack switching.
 When interrupt is raised interrupt stub function (implemented in HAL) is called and stores the current thread context (registers and other data) on the top of the kernel stack before it passes control to the interrupt dispatching function and finally to the registered interrupt service routine.
 After interrupt dispatching and